micklynch/lunchmoney_compare/README.md

 ```
 You can get an API key [from lunchmoney](https://my.lunchmoney.app/developers).

+#### Installing dependencies

+It’s typically recommended to use virtual environments when working with specific applications, so:

+1. `python3 -m venv .venv` // create virtual environment for this directory
+2. `source .venv/bin/activate` // activate it
+3. `pip install -r requirements.txt` // install requirements

+All dependencies will be installed for the project; proceed.

 #### Running the code
 You can run the code using;
 ```